BSMediaGroup/StreamSuites-Dashboard/README.md

 The dashboard **does not execute jobs** and **does not run bots**.
 It **edits, validates, and visualizes configuration** that the runtime consumes.

+The dashboard **does not depend on any specific runtime being active**.
+It may be used with:
+- Streaming runtime only
+- Discord runtime only
+- Both runtimes together sharing the same schemas

 ---